Miepee/Glenn/README.md

-# AM2RPortHelper
+# Glenn
-A simple tool to make porting Windows builds of self-created AM2R-Mods to other platforms easier.
-This will *only* work with VM-mods of the Community Updates, neither YYC mods nor mods of the original 1.1 will work.
+Glenn is a tool to make porting builds of self-created AM2R Mods to other platforms easier.
+This will *only* work with VM-mods of the Community Updates, neither YYC mods nor mods of the original AM2R 1.1 will work.
 You need to have at least .NET Core 6 installed in order to run this.

 ## How do I use this?
 First you need a zip of the self-created mod.
-If you're using GameMaker: Studio, you can just use the zip it created, if you're using UndertaleModTool you need to zip the files first (your files should not be in a subfolder in the zip!).
+If you're using GameMaker: Studio, you can just use the zip it created.
+If you're using UndertaleModTool you need to zip the files first (your files should not be in a subfolder in the zip!).
 After that, just feed it into this tool and, select if you want to have a port made for Linux, Android or Mac.
-It will then create a new zip/apk, which can be used for the [AM2RModPacker](https://github.com/AM2R-Community-Developers/AM2RModpacker-Mac), in the directory next to the program.
-For the Mac build, you need to use my ModPacker-Mac version which can be found [here](https://github.com/AM2R-Community-Developers/AM2RModpacker-Mac).
+It will then create a new zip/apk in the directory next to the program, which can be used for [Atomic](https://github.com/AM2R-Community-Developers/Atomic).

 To create Android builds, you need to have Java installed.